Company-wide installation

 configuration for the users, certain settings files can be prepared and

-put into a directory named default
+put into a directory named default.
+For MacOS this default directory

-must be located in SmartGit.app/Contents/Resources/
+must be located in SmartGit.app/Contents/Resources/ (parallel to the

-directory), for other operating systems within SmartGit’s
+Java directory), for other operating systems within SmartGit’s

-installation directory (parallel to the lib
+installation directory (parallel to the lib and bin directories).

 When a user starts SmartGit for the first time, the following files will

-directory (on the network share) to the
+be copied from the default directory (on the network share) to the

 user’s personal SmartGit settings directory (refer to Default Path of SmartGit’s Settings Directory):

-file (only for 10+ user Commercial licenses) can also be
+The license file (only for 10+ user Commercial licenses) can also be

-directory.
+placed into the default directory.
 In the latter case, SmartGit will

 prefill the License field in the Set Up wizard when a user